m5b/ICS32/_sources/assignments/a3_main.md

 >>> DataTuple(foo='value1', baz='value2')
 ```

+The code above is a starting point.
+You must replace 'foo', 'baz', etc. with the keys represented by the keys used in the DSP protocol.
+You are also free to modify this code in any way that you want.

 Finally, if you have made it this far, you are probably wondering about the information required to connect to the DSP server.
 Since this project page is public and I would like to avoid undesirable traffic aimed at my server, server details will be communicated via Zulip only.
 In the meantime, you should be able to run some client side tests using the echo server covered in lecture.

 ### Part 2